Map Covid-19 Help with WeCanAccess.com

 by Barry Whelan The Hidden Curriculum In every classroom and every school, there is a formal curriculum the teacher teaches.
 Everyone knows what it is, and it is there for all to see and assess but what are schools covertly teaching unbeknownst to themselves?
 The answer can be known as the hidden curriculum.
 The hidden …

 Making World Book Day Inclusive

-by Emma Bara Recently, I attended a meeting at my daughter’s school, which has a special unit for hearing impaired children.
-On the agenda was World Book Day and how it could be made more engaging than just having kids dress up in any old costume, which usually leads to a silly number of princesses …
+Emma Bara talks about why making world book day inclusive is so important and compiles a list to get you started!
+Recently, I attended a meeting at my daughter’s school, which has a special unit for hearing impaired children.
+On the agenda was World Book Day and how it could be made more engaging than …

 February 20 2020Read Blog